datagonerogue/datagonerogue/README.md

 [the Software Freedom Conservancy](https://sfconservancy.org) to understand some of the reasons why GitHub is not a good place to host FOSS projects.

+You can check my [codeberg profile](https://codeberg.org/datagonerogue) for my main repositories.

 Any use of this project's code by GitHub Copilot, past or present, is done without our permission.
 We do not consent to GitHub's use of this project's code in Copilot.